constructoocss/construct.oocss/README.md

 # construct.oocss

-Construct.oocss is a Sass-based object-oriented framework that allows multiple sites to use the same code-base.
-Pretty nifty.
-It accomplishes this by separating the components to include, from the typography, and from the source code.
-Are you confused yet?
-Great.
-Please read on so we can clear a few things up for you.
+Construct.oocss is a lightweight, Sass-based object-oriented framework that uses [BEM](http://bem.info/)-style naming conventions.

+## Configuration

-### Getting Started
+### Overview

 Inside _imports.scss_, you will notice the first two import statement point to: